uchida/scipy-lecture-notes/intro/summary-exercises/stats-interpolate.rst

 .. it gives a probability from a wind speed maxima.
 Finding the maximum wind
 .. speed occuring every 50 years requires the opposite approach, the result
 .. needs to be found from a defined probabilty.
 That is the quantile function
-.. role and the exercice goal will be to find it.
+.. role and the exercise goal will be to find it.
 In the current model,
 .. it is supposed that the maximum wind speed occuring every 50 years is
 .. defined as the upper 2$%$ quantile.